SaulOviedo/axie_infinity_dataset/README.md

 # Axie Infinity Dataset

 In this dataset you will find information about axie's transactions and details about the axie itself.
+This information was extracted from the [official Axie Infinity site](https://marketplace.axieinfinity.com).

 ## Columns